data-mermaid/analysis-explore-fishbelt-visualizations/README.md

 # WCS MERMAID Fishbelt Explore Visualizations
-Code showing how to recreate fishbelt plots in explore
+Code showing how to recreate fishbelt plots in explore.